 3. Too much sleeping.

-They key to running a business is to get things done.
+The key to running a business is to get things done.
 Obviously, a sleeping entrepreneur will accomplish little, if anything at all.
-While some works well during the day while others are night persons, it is important to properly schedule sleeping time.
-With the bed just a few steps away, some home based entrepreneurs take their own sweet time leaving the bed, while others snatch some nap time every so often.
-Snooze times should not interfere with work, and be scheduled around the planned objectives for the day.
+While some work well during the day while others are night persons, it is important to properly schedule sleeping time.
+With the bed just a few steps away, some home-based entrepreneurs take their own sweet time leaving the bed, while others snatch some nap time every so often.
+Snooze times should not interfere with work and be scheduled around the planned objectives for the day.

 5. Unnecessary phone calls.